RouninMedia/setTabIndexes/README.md

 Arguably this is advice for an era when every UI element was simultaneously visible on the screen and before screen UIs regularly featured dropdown menus, modals, dialogs etc.

 Why?
-Because if we only use `1`, `0` and `-1` as our `tabindex` attribute values,
+Because if we only ever use `1` (or another positive integer), `0` and `-1` as our three possible `tabindex` attribute values, then any *tabbable* element which is currently outside the viewport in some way (or in some form hidden from or not visible to the user), will _still need to be tabbed through_ while cycling through the tabbable elements.

+This, it goes without saying, is less than desirable.
+It's much more intuitive for the user to be able to cycle through _only_ the tabbable elements they can see the tab focus cycling through.

-This technique makes use of negative integer values, which represent positive integer values, but *turned off*.
+To enable this kind of more intuitive user experience, this technique makes use of negative integer values, which corresponding to all the positive integer values in use.
+They represent those same positive integer values, but *turned off*.

 ______